 Upon the retirement of Dr. Marty Hemric, Byrd was named Interim Superintendent of Wilkes County Schools effective January 1, 2016.
 On January 29, 2016, the Wilkes County Board of Education announced that Byrd would become Superintendent of Wilkes County Schools effective July 1, 2016.
-This makes him the 8th superintendent to serve our school district since 1899.
+Byrd is the 8th superintendent to serve our school district since 1899.

 Mr. Byrd serves on the Board of Directors for the North Carolina High School Athletic Association and on the Executive Board for the North Carolina School Superintendents' Association.
 He also serves on the Wake Forest Baptist Health/Wilkes Medical Center Advisory Board as well as being the VP of Education for the Wilkes Chamber of Commerce.
 Byrd was selected as the Region 7 Superintendent of the Year for 2021-2022 and was also recognized as the North Carolina Public School Maintenance Association Superintendent of the Year for 2021.